Kornugon/Kodilla_Zad_13_2_REST_API_SQLite_-_Mando/README.md

-# Readme for Kodilla task 9.4 - REST API
+# Readme for Kodilla task 13.2 - REST API SQLite
 This API has list of episodes of "The Mandalorian" series as JSON.

 Required liblaries are mentioned in requirements.txt